mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 This paper describes and defines a generic framework for quantities and units library.
 Such framework should allow modeling various systems of quantities and units customized according to specific user's needs.
-Such systems can be embraced with the affine space abstractions to provide type-, unit-, and point origin-safe abstractions for many industries.
+Such systems can be embraced with the affine space abstractions to provide dimension-, unit-, representation-, quantity kind-, quantity-, and affine space-safe abstractions for many industries.

+Beyond physical units, this library may also provide long-awaited functionality for the C++ community.
+It enables creating strongly-typed wrappers for fundamental types to prevent bugs that arise from accidentally mixing semantically different values.

 Even if mentioned, this paper does not propose standardizing any systems of quantities or units.
 Such definitions will arrive in subsequent proposals.